How Much Should You Tip Walmart Grocery Delivery?

 In some cases, third-party delivery services take a portion of the driver’s tips.
 In other words, if you choose to tip with your credit or debit card, keep in mind that it’s your grocery driver may not take home 100% of your tip.

-If you frequently shop Walmart Grocery, you’re probably already familiar with the Walmart+ subscription, which can help you save money on per-order delivery fees ($9.95 for regular deliveries or $19.95 for express two-hour deliveries).
+If you frequently shop online at Walmart Grocery, you’re probably already familiar with the Walmart+ subscription, which can help you save money on per-order delivery fees ($9.95 for regular deliveries or $19.95 for express two-hour deliveries).

 With that said, it’s important not to confuse subscription or delivery fees with the tip that goes to your driver.